-Our junior high students compete in the Tri-Way League in volleyball, soccer, flag football, basketball, and golf.
+Students in grades 5th - 8th compete in the PAL League in volleyball, soccer, flag football, basketball, and golf.

 In addition to sports, students have the opportunity to develop their God-given gifts and talents by participating in our Christmas and spring musical productions.
 Both the Boy Scouts and Girl Scouts have meetings on campus.
 Additional after school classes have included ceramics, drawing, chess club and Lego design.

 Care and Recreation (C&R) is a loving, safe, and fun program designed to meet the needs of families who require care for their children before and after normal school hours.
 C&R opens each school day at 7:00am and closes at 6:00pm.
 C&R fees and grade level schedules are listed under the Care and Recreation tab on our homepage.